TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 Guiding Light vacant.

-The Sun Goddess-Tenno-Japanese people constellation having been
+Goddess-Tenno-Japanese people constellation having been

 beaten by the God-US President-American people constellation